Is it easy to do?

 Begin by installing the User Terminal Software onto your laptop or desktop.
 It’s important to note that the MCUT Software is only compatible with Windows Based Software (sorry Mac users).
 The software is a very lightweight program.

 One special thing to note is that not all desktops or laptops have a serial port.
-This can be easily fixed but purchasing a Serial to USB Cable.
-There are many for sale on the internet.
+This can be easily fixed but purchasing a USB to Serial 9-pin Adapter.
 You will also most likely need the Prolific driver as well.
 Some of the drivers that come with the cheap cables made in China are often difficult to work, so we strongly recommend Proflic.
 You can find a Windows XP / 7 / 8.1 / 10 Driver here.
-For Windows 10 users with the latest OS updates you can pick up a USB to Serial 9-pin adapter on amazon here.
+For Windows 10 users with the latest OS updates you can pick up a USB to Serial 9-pin Adapter.

 Choosing a Meter Size

 Notice how using this software we can configure the correct size meter to be installed.
 One of the amazing things about this program is how many extra features that are included.
-You can data log and save to Excel spreadsheets, set alarms, adjust the desired pulse output, and many other options that we won’t get into today.
+You can datalog and save to Excel spreadsheets, set alarms, adjust the desired pulse output, change your flow direction, switch metric from imperial, and other options that we won’t get into today.

 Installing the Corrector Head

-Remove the 4 screws of the Counter Ring to remove the End Cover from the meter you want to install the IMCW2 on.
+Unscrew the 4 hex screws of the Aluminum Counter Ring to remove the head from the meter you want to install the IMCW2 on.
 You will need a 5/32 Hex Key for this (see below).